-The Sacrament of Reconciliation and Penance, also known as Confession, is available every Saturday: 3:30-4:30pm (or by appointment), in the side reconciliation chapel of the Church.
+The Sacrament of Reconciliation and Penance, also known as Confession, is available at 3 designated times weekly in the Reconciliation Chapel on the side of the church or by appointment.

 FIRST EUCHARIST/FIRST RECONCILIATION

 First Reconciliation is part of the preparation for a child receiving their First Eucharist.
 These Sacraments are celebrated every year in late Spring for all duly prepared and instructed second graders from St. Vincent de Paul's School and St. Vincent de Paul's religious education program.
 A minimum of one full year of instruction is required in advance.
 Proof of Catholic baptism is also required prior to reception of First Eucharist.
 For further information for students in both the school and religious education programs and for students who are older than second grade, contact the First Eucharist coordinator, 619-299-3880.

 This sacrament goes by many names today, most popularly called the sacrament of reconciliation, penance, and confession.
 It is the sacrament by which Christ forgives our sins through the absolution of the priest.